 How You Can Tell if You're Drinking from a Dirty Beer Line: Signs of Contamination

 Regular maintenance and cleaning of beer lines are critical for breweries and bars to ensure their customers receive the highest quality pour.
+Dirty beer lines can significantly alter beer tastes, leading to sour or unusual flavors that detract from the intended experience.
 This commitment to cleanliness also speaks to the establishment’s regard for beer quality and customer satisfaction.
 Understanding the importance of these practices can enlighten consumers about what to expect and seek out when enjoying their favorite draught beer.
-By being informed, both consumers and providers can uphold the standards that honor the brewer's craft and the beer drinkers'’ enjoyment.
+By being informed, both consumers and providers can uphold the standards that honor the brewer’s craft and the beer drinkers’ enjoyment.

-When a beer line is dirty, it can significantly impact the quality of the beer.
+Dirty draft beer lines can significantly impact the quality of the beer.
 This section breaks down the tell-tale signs of dirty lines, across taste, visual aspects, and physical responses.

 Taste and Aroma Indicators